Top 10 Best Rock n Roll Pianists

 Performance: tied with Elton John

-Song Writing: behind Elton John and Billy Joel, but rock was at a very different stage of development when he came onto the scene, so it's not quite a fair comparison.
+Songwriting: behind Elton John and Billy Joel, but rock was at a very different stage of development when he came onto the scene, so it's not quite a fair comparison.
 His more mature work is more country, so I'm not counting it.
-I'd give him a buy here.
+I'd give him a bye here.

-There is a reason the album "Jerry Lee Lewis live at the star club" is universally recognized is the greatest rock 'n' roll album ever produced.
+There is a reason the album "Jerry Lee Lewis Live at the Star Club" is universally recognized as the greatest rock 'n' roll album ever produced.
 He's just that good.

-Undoubtedly the best vocalist of all time and probably one of the greatest pianist in rock as well.
+Undoubtedly the best vocalist of all time and probably one of the greatest pianists in rock as well.
 He created some of the most timeless and iconic melodies the planet will never forget.
-Bohemian Rhapsody, We are the champions, Don't stop me now, Somebody to love.
-These songs are out or the world and are incomelete without the unparalleled piano played by Freddie on the keys.
-Man is one of the greatest musicians of all time, if not, the greatest ever!
+Bohemian Rhapsody, We Are the Champions, Don't Stop Me Now, Somebody to Love.
+These songs are out of this world and are incomplete without the unparalleled piano played by Freddie on the keys.
+He is one of the greatest musicians of all time, if not the greatest ever!

 Yeah, he won.
-He won our hearts, and he won our souls.
+He won our hearts and our souls.
 With love.
-He writes piano riffs that let alone make you shocked (on how great they are), his lyrics make it even more powerful.
+He writes piano riffs that alone make you shocked at how great they are.
+His lyrics make it even more powerful.
 And his voice will just blow you away.

 FREDDIE IS THE BEST!
 Freddie will dominate.
 All you have to do is listen to one song, and you'll understand.
 That song is Bohemian Rhapsody, for those who actually have to look.